 - Change Up the Protein: It’s not necessary to have Andouille sausage on hand to make this dish.
 Like many beans and rice dishes, it’s a basic way of preparing basic ingredients, and traditionally cooks would use all kinds of leftover pork meats, such as ham, ham hocks, and homemade pork sausages.
 Smoked turkey, too!
 Use what you like and what you have.

-What Goes with Red Beans and Rice?
+What To Serve With Red Beans and Rice?

 A classic comfort food meal like this one calls for some fool-proof side dishes to go with it.
 Here are some of my favorite things to serve with red beans and rice.

-More Creole Dishes to Try
+More Creole Inspired Dishes To Try

 Louisiana Red Beans And Rice